-Following the Envision Jefferson 2035 Comprehensive Plan,

-the County eliminated the previous Land Evaluation and Site Assessment (LESA) system from the Zoning Ordinance and updated the Conditional Use Permit process.
+Following the Envision Jefferson 2035 Comprehensive Plan, the County eliminated the previous Land Evaluation and Site Assessment (LESA) system from the Zoning Ordinance and updated the Conditional Use Permit process.
 This change allowed for a large amount of flexibility for the potential development within the zoning and land use regulations.
 There are still gaps in the existing zoning districts, which is why this Plan recommends the adoption of additional residential zoning districts.
-It is important for Jefferson County to take a proactive role in defining where development will occur and what that development will look like.
-This Plan also
+It is important for Jefferson County to take a proactive role in defining where development will occur and

-Establish a simplified variety of commercial, residential, and mixeduse zoning categories and Land Use Classification appropriate to the County's needs.
+Establish a simplified variety of commercial, residential, and mixed-use zoning categories and Land Use Classification appropriate to the County's needs.